 - Present the partnership agreement to an attorney for review

 The law allows LPs certain “safe harbor” activities which you can engage in without compromising your limited liability.
 This includes serving on a Board of Directors and as a consultant of the company.
 Either of these positions would confer a right to review the company budget and business contracts.
 You can thus identify extraordinary expenses and investigate the nature of various trade partners.

 Contact Breon & Associates in Harrisburg

 As a limited partner, you are far from powerless.
 LPs can go so far as to vote to remove the GP.
 But before the situation requires such an extreme remedy, you can get cogent advice on measured steps from Breon & Associates.
 Our knowledgeable CPAs can assess the situation and recommend effective strategies to protect your rights.
-With offices in Harrisburg and North Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania.
+With offices in Harrisburg and South Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania, New York, North Carolina and Florida.
 Call us at 1-888-516-8476 or 717-273-8626, or contact one of our offices online to schedule an online consultation or an online training event.

 415 Market Street, Suite #205